 1. the contract language accurately reflects the purpose and all of the details of the agreement between the parties (e.g. price, term, date, place of performance, etc.);

 2. the contract is in the best interest of the School; and

 3. (s)he can ensure compliance with the obligations the School assumes pursuant to the contract.

 1. Only the Chancellor or his/her designee has the authority to bind UNCSA by contract.
-The Chancellor’s delegations of authority are set forth in the procedures associated with this Policy.
-All delegations of signature authority must be in writing and filed with the Chancellor’s and the General Counsel’s offices.
+The Chancellor’s delegations of authority are set forth in the procedures associated with this regulation.
+All delegations of signature authority must be in writing and filed with the Chancellor, General Counsel, and Purchasing offices.

-2. The Provost, Chief Financial Officer, and Chief Advancement Officer may delegate signature authority for limited periods during absences from the office.
-All delegations should be for a limited time, must be in writing, and shall be filed in the delegating officer’s office.
+2. The Provost, Vice Chancellor for Finance and Administration, and Vice Chancellor of Advancement may delegate signature authority for limited periods during absences from the office.
+All delegations should be for a limited time, must be in writing, and shall be filed in the delegating officer’s office and Purchasing office.

 1. Departments should use standard template contract agreements whenever possible.

-2. Standard template agreements should be reviewed by the General Counsel’s office on an annual basis to revise and update the agreements as necessary.
+2. Standard template agreements should be reviewed by the Purchasing office prior to use and reviewed annually for necessary changes.

 1. The department or office out of which the school contract arose must retain an original fully executed contract for the period required by UNCSA’s Document Retention Policy.

 2. Contracts may be signed in duplicate if the other party to the contract also desires an original.